DevOps Certification Training Course

 Infosys is said to have achieved a 5-7% effort reduction across projects, using collaborative life cycle management solutions and DevOps methods.
 The organization which manages 4,000 application development, maintenance, and infrastructure management projects per year was facing significant challenges resulting from distributed teams using manual processes.
 There was a necessity to execute projects efficiently to improve quality, reduce defects and minimize delays.
 This is why DevOps was applied with the IBM CLM Suite to produce the desired results.

 These are just a few ways in which organizations can benefit from adopting the DevOps culture.
 The 2016 State of DevOps Report shows that high-performing organizations are widening their lead against lower-performing organizations.
-This can be attributed to the increased productivity and creativity of highly-engaged employees that helps them provide better experiences to customers.
+This can be attributed to the increased productivity and creativity of highly-engaged employees which helps them provide better experiences to customers.

 This blog was first published on DevOps.com.